sematext/docs/docs/integration/alerts-webhooks-custom-params.md

-title: Custom Webhooks Parameters
+title: Custom Webhooks
 description: Sematext threshold, anomaly and / or heartbeat Alerts integration with generic webhooks.

-Sematext Notification Hooks support a set of variables you can use to customize the information sent from Sematext to the destination of your choice.
+Sematext supports sending notificatons to a custom Webhook.
+When configuring the Webhook a number of variables can be used to customize the information sent from Sematext to the destination of your choice.

 The following variables are supported: